 The best way to lower risk of dementia is to live a healthy lifestyle, including:

 Living with a diagnosis of dementia or concerned about an older loved one?
-Abramson Senior Care’s Edna Young Gordon Healthy Brain and Memory Center can help.
-For more information, please call 215.371.3400 to speak with a Care Advisors 24 hours a day, seven days a week.
+For more information, please call 215.371.3400 to speak with a senior care manager 24 hours a day, seven days a week.